Fern Propagation Workshop

-Bob Payne is a Extension Master Gardener with Wake County.
+Bob Payne is an Extension Master Gardener with Wake County.
 He has been involved in gardening his entire life and inherited his love of plants from his mother.
 Bob has had gardens in New Mexico, Arizona, and Florida before moving to North Carolina almost 28 years ago.
 Faced with landscapes that have been dominated by large red and white oaks, he has come to enjoy the challenges and opportunities associated with shade gardening.
-He developed a particular interest in ferns and their propagation—a group of plants he feels that are underutilized and underappreciated.
+He developed a particular interest in ferns and their propagation—a group of plants he feels that are underutilized and under appreciated.
 Bob has a B.S.Ag. (entomology/plant pathology) and B.S.N, from the University of Delaware and a M.H.A. from Duke University.
-He currently works for Duke University Hospital as an operations administrator.
+He recently retired from Duke University Hospital where he worked as an operations administrator.

 - $45.00 for members, $60.00 for nonmembers.

 - Advance registration is required.
 Online registration opens soon.
 Registration is limited to 18 people and is considered complete when payment is received.

 - Program cancellations can be made up to two weeks prior to the program's start date.
 No refunds will be made after this time.
 A 15% cancellation fee applies.

 - Head House, Horticulture Field Laboratory, Raleigh, North Carolina.

 - Directions will be provided to participants the week before the program.
 The head house is located near the JC Raulston Arboretum, but the driving directions will differ somewhat.

 - Free parking is available at the JC Raulston Arboretum and along Beryl Road.